decorative image

 • Off-loading devices that improve patient acceptability and adherence.

-• Diagnostic and predictive biomarkers, including improved outcome measures, for diabetic foot ulcers that can be used to diagnose biofilms, predict healing, select treatment strategies, or determine risk of primary or secondary occurrence of foot ulcers.
-The biomarkers may use biosamples, images or sensors.
+• Diagnostic and predictive biomarkers, including improved outcome measures, for diabetic foot ulcers can be used to diagnose biofilms, predict healing, select treatment strategies, or determine the risk of primary or secondary occurrence of foot ulcers.
+The biomarkers may use biosamples, images, or sensors.

 • Educational approaches and new technologies that increase adherence to preventative measures for diabetic foot ulcers in high-risk patients or increase adherence to off-loading and other recommended treatment regimens for diabetic foot ulcers.